 Fixed Amount of Rent

-Renting a house in Los Angeles makes it easier to budget because you pay a fixed amount of rent each month.
+Renting a house in Riverside makes it easier to budget because you pay a fixed amount of rent each month.
 If you own a home, your expenditures can change, especially if you have an adjustable-rate mortgage.
 Property taxes and insurance rates also fluctuate, usually in an upward direction.
 Renting allows you to avoid this uncertainty about how much you’ll have to spend from month to month and year to year.